PallasDoesCode/Telegraph/README.md

-# Spidey
+# Telegraph
-A small .NET class library for making REST requests
+A small .NET class library for making REST requests.